All of OECD Watch’s web pages under complaints are also available in a single document in English, French, and Spanish.

 The OECD Guidelines include a complaint system for victims of corporate harm.
-National Contact Points (NCPs) – the government offices that implement the Guidelines – are required to handle complaints of alleged non-observance of the standards in the Guidelines by companies.
+National Contact Points (NCPs) – the government offices that implement the Guidelines – are required to handle complaints against companies alleged not to have met the Guidelines’ standards.
 Part II of the OECD Guidelines (called the ‘Procedures’) sets out how NCPs should handle complaints (formally called ‘specific instances’).
-Through the complaint process, National Contact Points are expected to help resolve disputes between companies covered by the OECD Guidelines and people harmed by the companies’ business activities.
+Through the complaint process, NCPs are expected to help resolve disputes between companies covered by the OECD Guidelines and people harmed by the companies’ business activities.

 Before filing a complaint, communities and their representatives should consider whether an NCP complaint is the right tool to challenge the harm they are facing.
-We encourage civil society fighting corporate impacts to read our guidance on whether and how to file a complaint, and the stages of the NCP complaint process.
+We encourage civil society fighting corporate impacts to read our guidance on the stages of the NCP complaint process and our advice on whether and how to file a complaint.

 Stages of an NCP complaint